flimflam-austin/hugo-cms-test/site/content/quickreads/20210310-derek-chauvin/index-md.md

     > “Please, please, please, I can’t breathe.
 Please, man.”

     George Floyd.
 "8 minutes and 46 seconds" became a rallying cry for protestors, referencing the time Chauvin held his knee on George Floyd's neck.
 Notably, court documents have listed a range of times from 7 minutes 46 secs to *more* than 9 minutes for this interaction.
 The timing will be relevant to both sides.
 Video appears to show Floyd fall unconscious.
-Shortly afterwards, he is loaded into an ambulance and later declared dead at a local hospital
+Shortly afterwards, he is loaded into an ambulance and later declared dead at a local hospital.
   card_citation: " "
 card_4:
   card_text: >-